 “The Southwest shrub Juniperus communis (Juniper Berry) has many significant medicinal values in the Native American culture that has not been proven scientifically.
 One of the popular uses of Juniper berries aside from their detoxifying action is their potential to repel insects.
 This study focuses on the development of insect repellant from its essential oil obtained through steam distillation.
 50 g of fresh berries were collected and dried for 5 days and is placed in a still tank with 100 mL of water for steam distillation using the Flinn Scientific Borosilicate Lab Kit.
 Gather the extracted oil and dilute 70% in three separate containers to be transferred into spray bottles.
 Testing involved the spraying of the dilute sample into a glass jar with Anopheles juidthae (common NM mosquito) and compared this to the effect of a commercial insect repellant.
 After testing and comparing the result, the commercial insect repellant significantly showed that it is a better insect repellant compared to the J. communis diluted essential oil.
 However, the essential oil has also an insect repellant potential.”

-With the abstract text example understood, let’s dive into how to create a graphical abstract… (see examples below, and a few templates in our website).
+With the abstract text example understood, let’s dive into how to create a graphical abstract… (see examples below and a few templates on our website).

 Font: Please use Times, Arial, Courier, or Symbol font with a large enough font size as the image will be reduced in size for the Table of Contents to fit a window of 200 pixels high.